salmankhan302/Interactive-Sales-Table/README.md

 ## Overview

 This Shiny application allows users to upload a sales CSV file and filter records by date, State, Region, Category, and Sub.Category.
-The filtered data is displayed with the columns: Order.Date, State, Region, Category, Sub.Category, Sales, Quantity, Discount, and Profit.
+The filtered data is displayed with the columns: Order.Date, State, Region, Category and Sub.Category.

 ## Getting Started